How to Create a Link for Photos in Google Drive

 Table of Contents

-If your photos are still on your device, first upload them to Google Drive.
-For the full upload workflow, see how to upload photos to Google Drive and share a link.
+Note: If your photos are still on your device, upload them to Google Drive first.
+See how to upload photos to Google Drive and share a link, then come back to copy the link.

 1. Go to Google Drive.